Children & Culture

 Download the evaluative case study

-A Primary Schools Audience Development Project conducted by The Ark, A Cultural Centre for Children in association with the Irish Museum of Modern Art.
+A Primary Schools Audience Development Project conducted by The Ark, Children's Cultural Centre in association with the Irish Museum of Modern Art.

 The different groups were selected based on their present or past relationships with both venues and all identifying information about the participants has been removed from this report to preserve their anonymity.
 The Teachers’ Forum group was made up of a group of principals and teachers whose schools have an established relationship with one or both venues, regularly accessing events and utilising resources.
 This meeting was followed by a Focus Group with teachers who have lapsed in their attendance to events at one or both venues.
 The final Focus Group met with teachers from schools that have never visited The Ark or IMMA or have not done so for a period of at least seven years.